Liubsyy/HotSecondsIDEA/install/document.md

 #### Java11 #####
 First download [Trava-JDK11](https://github.com/TravaOpenJDK/trava-jdk-11-dcevm/releases) as your JDK startup.
 This JDK is modified based on OpenJDK11
-<br>Then download HotSecondsServer11.zip, unzip it and put it on the server (note the directory as $path1)
+<br>Then download HotSecondsServer.zip, unzip it and put it on the server (note the directory as $path1)

 #### Java17 #####
 First download [JBR17](https://github.com/JetBrains/JetBrainsRuntime/releases) as your JDK startup.
 This JDK is modified based on OpenJDK17
-<br>Then download HotSecondsServer11.zip, unzip it and put it on the server (note the directory as $path1)
+<br>Then download HotSecondsServer.zip, unzip it and put it on the server (note the directory as $path1)

 ###### If you use OracleJDK and ordinary OpenJDK, you can also start it, but hot update does not support new fields and methods, and other functions are normal ######